 B i o g r a p h y

-Yang is a founding staff member of the National Youth Orchestra – China.
+Yang is a scholarly arranger and editor of modern performing editions and creates new solo repertoire for the bassoon.
+He arranged all eight Mozart wind concertos for bassoon and was published by Potenza Music.
+Yang was a founding staff member of the National Youth Orchestra – China.
 He worked as the orchestra manager for many years and led hundreds young musicians performing around the world.